Heiss/feeds2file/README.md

 -------------------------

 Write given feed-urls in file *feeds* to a file *latest-news*.
-Simple script.
+Simple script for simple users.
+This tool can be used by Streamer (ex. on Twitch) with OBS (Open Broadcaster Software) to get a newsticker from their favourite feeds.

 # Dependencies for linux
 ```